Achievable logoAchievable logo

 Not the quotient rule

 Don’t use the quotient rule.
-With L’Hopital’s rule, you differentiate the numerator and denominator separately, then form the new quotient and re-check the limit.
+With L’Hopital’s rule, differentiate the numerator and denominator separately to form the new quotient and re-check the limit.

 • The derivative of the numerator, sin(x), is cos(x).